RuanCosta-Jitterbit/webappsnap/README.md

     -   `settings:` This section contains general settings for the snap:

         -   `dir`: Where to save images.

+        -   `timestamp`: `true` or `false`.
+Whether to include the current date-time stamp in the image directory.

         -   `seq`: `true` or `false`.
 (Optional) Add a zero-padded 3-digit sequence number to each saved image filename.